Inhomogeneous conformal field theory out of equilibrium: Applications

 \subsection{Conductivities}

-To compute the conductivities in a unified way, we rearrange the thermodynamic variables into $\m_{1} = \b\m$ and $\m_{2} = -\b$ and label the densities and currents as $\rho_{1} = \rho$, $\rho_{2} = \cE$, $j_{1} = j$, and $j_{2} = \cJ$, respectively. \footnote{ The order by which we label the quantities for electrical and heat transport is different from that in \cite{GLM}, and the list can be generalized to higher conserved charges if such exist, i.e., to $Q_{n} = \int \dd x\, \rho_{n}$ with $\rho_{n}$ and $j_{m}$ satisfying $\partial_t \rho_{n} + \partial_x j_{n} = 0$ for $n \geq 3$. } Let $\ka_{mn}(\o)$ denote the conductivities as functions of frequency $\o$.
-Following \cite{Kubo}, we define them as the linear-response functions measuring the change in the total current $\int \dd x\, j_{m}$ due to a unit-pulse perturbation in $\m_{n}$, see Appendix~\ref{App:Linear-response_theory} for details.
-In our case, the spatial dependence of the perturbations are given by a function $W(x)$ describing an overall kink-like profile such that $\lim_{x\to\mp\io} W(x) = \pm 1/2$ in the infinite volume (see \cite{GLM} for a discussion of how this is compatible with our periodic boundary conditions).
-As in \eqref{ka_th_s_el}, we recall that, on general grounds,
+To compute conductivities in a unified way, we rearrange the thermodynamic variables into $\m_{1} = \b\m$ and $\m_{2} = -\b$ and label the densities and currents as $\rho_{1} = \rho$, $\rho_{2} = \cE$, $j_{1} = j$, and $j_{2} = \cJ$, respectively. \footnote{ The order by which we label quantities for electrical and heat transport is different from that in \cite{GLM}.
+Our list can also be generalized to higher conserved charges if such exist, i.e., to $Q_{n} = \int \dd x\, \rho_{n}$ with density $\rho_{n}$ and current $j_{n}$ satisfying $\partial_t \rho_{n} + \partial_x j_{n} = 0$ for $n \geq 3$. } Let $\ka_{mn}(\o)$ denote conductivities as functions of frequency $\o$.
+Following \cite{Kubo}, we define them as linear-response functions measuring the change in the total current $\int \dd x\, j_{m}$ due to a unit-pulse perturbation in $\m_{n}$, which we recall is the thermodynamic conjugate to $\rho_{n}$, see Appendix~\ref{App:Linear-response_theory}.
+In our case, $\m_{n}(x) = \m_{n} + \d\m_{n} W(x)$ with the spatial dependence of the perturbations $\d\m_{n} W(x)$ given by a function $W(x)$ describing an overall kink-like profile such that $\lim_{x\to\mp\io} W(x) = \pm 1/2$ in the infinite volume. \footnote{ See \cite{GLM} (and also Appendix~\ref{App:Linear-response_theory:Conductivity_matrix}) for a discussion of how this is compatible with our periodic boundary conditions in the finite volume. } As in \eqref{ka_th_s_el}, we recall that, on general grounds,